 The Case Western Reserve University community is known for thinking beyond the

-Q: What made you decide to major in that?
+Q: What made you decide to play in college?

 A: I did a lot of music in high school, so I wanted to have a way of continuing that.
 The orchestra fits in my schedule, so it’s a good way to keep doing music.